jiriVFX/jiriVFX/README.md

 # Hello there, I am Jiri.
-Nice to see you here! 👋
+Nice to see you! 👋
 *I'm a developer, 3D artist and a creator.
 I love to build things and software is one of them!*<br />

 I gradually add new projects(repositories) and solutions to (mainly) LeetCode problems in here.<br />